talkome/DiGraph/README.md

  - Create an empty stack S’ and do DFS traversal of a graph.
 In DFS traversal,
  - after calling DFS for adjacent vertices of a vertex,
  - push the vertex to stack.
+ - reverse the insertions direction in the stack
  - Reverse directions of all arcs to obtain the transpose graph.
  - One by one pop a vertex from S while S is not empty.
  * Complexity: